Scared of going back to the office? Companies hope these apps will help - Local News 8

 Yet the technology could quickly become mainstream as employers grapple with how to encourage often wary staff to return safely to their offices during the pandemic.

-“It’s just taken on a new, heightened sense of importance,” said Eddy Wagoner, digital chief information officer at the tech division of Jones Lang LaSalle, a real estate consultancy that has its own app for clients.
+“It’s just taken on a new, heightened sense of importance,” said Eddy Wagoner, digital chief information officer at JLL Technologies, a business division of Jones Lang LaSalle.
+The real estate consultancy has its own app for clients.
 “People are embracing it more, or in fact demanding it, because of the uncertainty [and] that fear of coming back.”

 Haueis said Siemens has held conversations with most firms listed on Germany’s DAX 30, the country’s elite stock index, about making its app available to them.